strapi/documentation/docusaurus/docs/user-docs/content-manager/reviewing-content.md

 # Reviewing content <EnterpriseBadge /> <BetaBadge />

 Using the [review workflows](/user-docs/settings/review-workflows) feature, you can manage content throughout the content creation process.
-In the Content Manager, you can change the review stage of the content, and keep moving it between stages as needed.
+In the Content Manager, you can change the review stage of the content from the edit view, and keep moving it between stages as needed.

 When viewing your content in the Content Manager, you can see the current stage of any item in the **Review Stage** column: